joematthews/extreme-angular/README.md

 ### Code Spell Checker

-[CSpell](https://github.com/streetsidesoftware/cspell) iss used for spell checking for all project files.
+[CSpell](https://github.com/streetsidesoftware/cspell) is used for spell checking for all project files.

 To add project-specific words, update the [.cspell.json file](.cspell.json).